GacheruIan/test-/README.md

 * An access to the Internet.

-* Fork and clone in the repository above, run json-server db.json to launch the application programming interface.
+* Fork and clone in the repository above, run *json-server db.json / json-server --watch db.json* to launch the application programming interface.

  e) **Installation Process
     Technology Used:-**